Informatievlaanderen/OSLO-Standaardenregister/content/standaarden/applicatieprofiel-issue-tracking-voor-burgers-en-organisaties/en/description.md

-This application profile describes an information model for the government to receive reports from citizens and citizens in a structured way.
+This application profile describes an information model for the government to receive reports from citizens and citizens in a structured way. entrepreneurs.
-Entrepreneurs.
 A report describes a problem or a finding that may give rise to an action by the government, such as repairing a pit in the road or collecting illegal dumping.
 A notification includes a title, a summary, and a body.
 The Notification Body allows for additional provide information related to the report, e.g. a geometry of a place or impacted area,